Are you curious to know more about Belgium UNESCO sites? You’re going to want to check out this list of the best historic sites in Belgium!

 The Belfry of Ghent is one of Belgium’s most beautiful bell towers.
 What makes it extra special is its height.
 At 91 metres, it’s the tallest belfry in the country.
 It also has significant historical value dating back to the Middle Ages.
 The construction began in 1313 and finished in 1380.

 The Belfry of Ghent served many purposes over the centuries.
 It held the town records and acted as the city’s watchtower.
 It still remains the city’s most important and impressive landmark.
 Visit it and you’ll learn about its history.
 And the best part, take the elevator to the top for amazing 360 views over the city.

 From an architectural and cultural point of view, Leuven is one of the best cities in Flanders to visit.
 It holds two UNESCO World Heritage Sites – the Flemish Béguinages (called Groot Begijnhof) and the Belfry at St. Peter’s Church.

 St. Rumbold’s Cathedral, and its belfry, can be seen from almost everywhere in Mechelen.
 Taking more than 300 years to build, it was finally finished in 1520.
-Climb the 538 steps for fantastic views, not only of Mechelen, but on a clear day, to Brussels and Antwerp.
+Climb the 538 steps for fantastic views, not only of Mechelen but on a clear day, of Brussels and Antwerp.
 Mechelen is a perfect holiday destination for families, as well as a couple’s weekend getaway.

 Stepping into the Grand Place in Brussels you will immediately see why this impressive central square is named one of Europe’s finest.
 The Grand Place, or Grote Markt, is surrounded by opulent buildings, edifices and museums.